AchaeaBashingScript/Bashing/README.md

 The first way is the manual way.
 Simple press the keybinding `F3` to stop attacking and move ASAP.

-The second way is automated and may be activiated, if the **average** damage you have taken in this room between 2 attacks is higher than you have at the next attack with an configurable threshold.
-The basher will also issue a warning, if average the damage between 2 attacks is higher than your current health and another theshold.
+The second way is automated and may be activated, if the **average** damage you have taken in this room between 2 attacks is higher than you have at the next attack with an configurable threshold.
+The basher will also issue a warning, if average the damage between 2 attacks is higher than your current health and another threshold.
 You can enable and disable that with the alias `kconfig bashing autoflee` and the configure thresholds with `kconfig bashing fleeat <health amount>` and `kconfig bashing warnat <health amount>`.

+You may specify values as a flat amount, a percentage of the maximum health (ending the config value with a `%`) or as a multiple of the damage taken in the room (ending the config value with a `d`) as the security threshold (amount of health left after subtracting the current damage from the current health).

 Configuration
 -------------